PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter7/node-opcua-sampleserver/README.md

 # node-opcua-sampleserver
-A simple OPC-UA server based on node-opcua
+A simple OPC-UA server based on node-opcua.
+It supports Dockerfile.